 In the wake of the Great Depression, the federal government began underwriting home mortgage loans.
 Supported by a 1938 set of guidelines created by the Federal Housing Administration in order to establish how these loans would be distributed, this act led to a process that NAR now recognizes was discriminatory against nonwhite neighborhoods.

 What exactly did these practices look like?
-“The FHA used redlining (the act of using color-coded maps, drawing a red line around ‘less desirable neighborhoods and highlighting desirable ones in green’) and deed restrictions to prevent African Americans and other minorities from pursuing homeownership and building wealth,” Signature Group managing partner and Social Equity Task Force regional leader Julia Lashay Israel explained at a session held at Family Reunion 2021.
+“The FHA used redlining (the act of using color-coded maps, drawing a red line around ‘less desirable neighborhoods and highlighting desirable ones in green’) and deed restrictions to prevent African Americans and other minorities from pursuing homeownership and building wealth,” Keller Williams head of inclusion and belonging Julia Lashay Israel explains.
 “The result was that from 1934 to 1968, 98% of home loans went exclusively to white families – and this advantage compounded over time.”

 The practice has been illegal for 50-plus years, but because of the deep disadvantage that minority communities have been put under during that time, much work remains to be done.
 A 2021 NAR report titled “A Snapshot of Race and Home Buying in America” states that “The homeownership rate for Black Americans dropped in 2019 compared to 2009, the group most affected by declines in homeownership rates before, during, and after the Great Recession.”
 Casting an even wider net on the work that remains, the report shows that homeownership rates for white Americans have consistently stayed at 70% in the last few years.
 In the same time, the rate for Black Americans has been around 41%, while the rate for Hispanic Americans held slightly above 47% and the rate for Asian Americans, above 59%.